Kilomaroon/touchscreen-macropad/README.md

 Install [Arduino IDE](https://www.arduino.cc/en/software/)
 - Within the IDE, install the `Adafruit RA8875 v 1.4.4` library and dependencies.
 - Restart the IDE.
-- Connect the Arduiono to your PC and select it in the Arduino IDE's board selector.
+- Connect the Arduino to your PC and select it in the Arduino IDE's board selector.
 - Press the little arrow in top left of IDE window to program the Arduino Uno.

 ### If you have trouble programming the Arduino